Our Guide to a Foodie Vacation in Scandinavia

-Scandinavia is a foodie’s paradise.
+If you ask us, food is one of the many good reasons to visit Scandinavia.
 From tucking in to well-aged cheeses to sampling New Nordic Cuisine and refreshing cider, there is no shortage of amazing food-based experiences on offer.

 In Sweden, travellers can try their hand at foraging for berries or mushrooms, while in Norway opportunities to meet local culinary experts abound.